uccser/cs-unplugged/docs/source/author/topics.rst

           name: Beginner

-An complete programming exercise structure file may look like the following:
+A complete programming exercise structure file may look like the following:

 .. code-block:: yaml